alessiospuriomancini/seismoML/Piras_2022/README.md

     cd seismoML/Piras_2022
     pip install -r requirements.txt

 At this point you should be able to run the Jupyter notebooks.
-If you have trouble installing `pymultinest`, have a lookat its [installation page](https://johannesbuchner.github.io/PyMultiNest/install.html).
+If you have trouble installing `pymultinest`, have a look at its [installation page](https://johannesbuchner.github.io/PyMultiNest/install.html).

 ## Content description
 We provide three Jupyter notebooks, to deal with the three different source mechanisms: